Sustainability in my

 Once clay is fired, it is a long- lasting material and I hope that the works I make will be treasured for generations to come.

-I have seconds for sale, or use them in the studio so that these go to homes or are put to use, rather than being thrown away.
+I have seconds for sale, or use them in the studio so that these go to homes or are put to use.

 Materials: